 The 65A8’s stellar pictures are joined by a similarly accomplished sound system.
 The Acoustic Surface technology pushes sound forward into your room, giving it a much more direct, immediate feel.
 Also, since the sound isn’t coming from a relatively small ‘point’ as happens with normal TV speakers, it creates a wide-ranging, well-dispersed stage that really fills your room.
 Finally, voices and specific effects really seem to be coming from the place in the picture they’re supposed to be coming from.

 Bass is a touch light, perhaps.
 Though it’s significantly better than that of previous entry-level Sony OLED screens.

-The KD-65A8 is both the cheapest and best entry-level OLED TV Sony has ever made.
 Its pictures are things of beauty: refined, balanced, natural, intense, precise, pretty much noise-free and the beneficiaries of some of the finest colour, upscaling and motion processing around.

 You want a TV that looks excellent in a room